-For the time being, in the absence of additional agents looming in the spotlight of placebo-controlled studies, an anti-VEGFR strategy is overall regarded as the only one increasing survival, and thereby establishing a standard of care after prior sorafenib treatment.
-Still, when it comes to specific treatment choices, the debate remains open as no direct comparative studies testing regorafenib, cabozantinib, and ramucirumab are available.
+For the time being, in the absence of additional agents looming in the spotlight of placebo-controlled studies, an anti-VEGFR strategy is overall regarded as the only one increasing survival, thereby establishing a standard of care after prior sorafenib treatment.
+Still, when it comes to specific treatment choices, the debate remains open, as no direct comparative studies testing regorafenib, cabozantinib, and ramucirumab are available.
 With the notable exception of ramucirumab (whose efficacy could not be proven in patients with low AFP levels), there is no approved biomarker that can aid patient selection, and this observation clearly speaks to the huge translational efforts needed.
 As in other oncology settings, clinical factors informing treatment selection should include first-line therapy, tolerance, and duration of response to prior treatment.
 In fact, inclusion and exclusion criteria provided by each clinical study protocol should be an additional aid for the selection of the most adequate second-line agent.
 For instance, poor tolerability of prior sorafenib excludes an individual patient from treatment with regorafenib.
 Similarly, low AFP levels clearly contraindicate ramucirumab.
-In view of a treatment sequencing that includes up to three lines, consistent with CELESTIAL study[34], one may consider cabozantinib as a third-line treatment.
-Even patients’ clinical conditions by the time of disease progression, liver function, and the adverse events profiles are variables that need to be considered in the decision-making process.
+In view of a treatment sequencing that includes up to three lines, consistent with the CELESTIAL study[34], one may consider cabozantinib as a third-line treatment.
+Even patients’ clinical conditions by the time of disease progression, liver function, and adverse events profiles are variables that need to be considered in the decision-making process.

 Further, will the results of well-conducted clinical trials fulfill the expectations of the real-world setting?
-This is not a trivial point, and this will undoubtedly pose additional questions, especially in light of a limited benefit of sorafenib previously reported in a cohort of Medicare beneficiaries[66].
+This is not a trivial point, and this will undoubtedly pose additional questions, especially in light of the limited benefit of sorafenib previously reported in a cohort of Medicare beneficiaries[66].

-The scientific community is witnessing a turning point for our knowledge of the genetic and immunologic landscape of HCC.
+The scientific community is witnessing a turning point regarding our knowledge of the genetic and immunologic landscape of HCC.
 Encouraging efficacy signals are now emerging from the use of second-line anti-angiogenic agents after sorafenib.
 Arguably, from a clinical perspective, the next challenge will be the implementation of well-designed studies that include sound correlative translational investigations.
-This is a great opportunity to bridge the enormous gap between clinical practice and basic science still existing in the field of HCC research.
+This is a great opportunity to bridge the enormous gap between clinical practice and basic science that still exists in the HCC research field.

 References